earthcube/geocodes/docs/setup_base_machine_configuration.md

 * ability to request DNS,

 ## DOCKER REQUIREMENT

+NOTE:
-If you are running on Ubuntu, you need to remove the provided docker.com version.
+**Warning** If you are running on Ubuntu, you need to remove the provided docker.com version.
 [Official docker package](https://docs.docker.com/engine/install/ubuntu/)
 We suggest that for others, confirm that you can run
 ```shell
 docker compose version
 Docker Compose version v2.13.0
 ```
-If you cannot run `docker compose` then update to the docker.com version

-This is the version we are presently running.
+If you cannot run `docker compose` then update to the docker.com version This is the version we are presently running.
 ```
 Client: Docker Engine - Community